BlackMoon/SlothEnterprise/Comments.md

 6. InvalidOperationException.
 It will be more convenient to add details to the error message.

 7. Optional.
-Some interfaces and classes are located in the same file, e.g. SellerApplication, SellerCompanyData.
+Some interfaces and classes are located in the single file, e.g. SellerApplication, SellerCompanyData.
 Separate interface and implementation files make code cleaner.